adriantanasa/datacache-client/README.md

 - 'pessimistic'

 ### contentType
-- 'application/json' - default - turns on the JSON encoder/decoder for session data
+- 'application/json' - default - turns on the JSON encoder/decoder for stored data
-- other - saves session data as plain text
+- other - saves data as plain text

 ### secure
 - true - default - uses 'restResourceSecure' as store entrypoint